2026 artists

 Catus Chaos

-I am a multidisciplinary artist interested on exploring the intersection between visual arts, performance, and immersive experience.
+I am a multidisciplinary artist interested in exploring the intersection between visual arts, performance, and immersive experience.
 At the heart of my practice is my love for stories: both to tell them and to record them.
 I see art as an experience – one that invites presence, play, and exchange.

 Dorothy Dickie